alexwest01/PF2/Version 3 (Final Version)/readme.txt

 EditInv.py: Contains functions for editing items in the inventory.
 RemInv.py: Contains functions for removing items from the inventory.
 Inventory.py: Contains functions for importing and exporting inventory data from/to the database.
+UserAuth.py: Contains functions for user registration and authentication.

 Setup guide: